 Cross-Reference: Section 525(b), Comment upon or Inference from Claim of Privilege: Criminal Case; Section 104(d), Preliminary Questions: Testimony by Accused.

 Prior Statements That Qualify as Inconsistent.
 “It is not necessary that the prior statement contradict in plain terms the testimony of the witness.”
 Commonwealth v.
 Simmonds, 386 Mass.
 234, 242, 434 N.E.2d 1270, 1276 (1982).
 “It is enough if the proffered testimony, taken as a whole, either by what it says or by what it omits to say, affords some indication that the fact was different from the testimony of the witness whom it is sought to contradict.”
 Commonwealth v.
 Hesketh, 386 Mass.
 153, 161, 434 N.E.2d 1238, 1244 (1982).
 An omission in a prior statement may render that statement inconsistent “when it would have been natural to include the fact in the initial statement.”
 Commonwealth v.
 Ortiz, 39 Mass.
 App.
 Ct.
 70, 72, 653 N.E.2d 1119, 1120 (1995).
 See also Langan v.
 Pignowski, 307 Mass.
 149, 29 N.E.2d 700 (1940).
 It follows that a witness who denies making an earlier statement may be impeached with it, while a witness who is unable to remember the earlier statement, but does not deny making it, may have his or her recollection refreshed.
 See Section 612(a)(1), Writing or Object Used to Refresh Memory: While Testifying: General Rule.
+However, “a witness who has actually made a statement contradictory to trial testimony cannot escape impeachment simply by saying she does not remember making the statement.”
+Commonwealth v.
+Parent, 465 Mass.
+395, 401, 989 N.E.2d 426, 432 (2013).
 Ordinarily, “[t]here is no inconsistency between a present failure of memory on the witness stand and a past existence of memory” (citation and quotation omitted).
 Commonwealth v.
 Martin, 417 Mass.
 187, 197, 629 N.E.2d 297, 303 (1994).
 However, if the trial judge makes a preliminary determination (see Section 104(a), Preliminary Questions: Determinations Made by the Court) that the witness’s present failure of memory is fabricated, the witness’s prior detailed statement is admissible for impeachment purposes.
 See Commonwealth v.
 Sineiro, 432 Mass.
 735, 742–743 & n.7, 740 N.E.2d 602, 608 & n.7 (2000).
 Cf. Note “Feigning Lack of Memory” to Section 801(d)(1)(A), Definitions: Statements Which Are Not Hearsay: Prior Statement by Witness: Prior Inconsistent Statement Before a Grand Jury, at a Trial, at a Probable Cause Hearing, or at a Deposition (feigning lack of memory may result in the admission of a prior statement, not simply for impeachment purposes, but also for its truth).
 A witness who gives a detailed account of an incident at trial but who indicated at some earlier point in time only limited or no memory of the details of the incident may be impeached with that earlier failure of memory.
 Commonwealth v.
 Granito, 326 Mass.
 494, 500, 95 N.E.2d 539, 543 (1950).